Overview of Merrill Edge and Robinhood

 Recommendations

-Beginners: Robinhood was built for beginners.
+Beginners: Robinhood is made for beginners.

 Robinhood vs Merrill Edge Summary